Skip to main content

 Temporal misalignment between sensors destroys the value of fusion.
 Designing low-latency, deterministic synchronization is a core R&D challenge.

 Multi-sensor fusion promises enhanced perception reliability, but it introduces significant architectural complexity.
-If a thermal frame and an RGB frame are processed with different latencies, fusing their outputs can lead to phantom targets or missed detections.
+If a thermal frame and an RGB frame are processed with different latencies, fusing their outputs can generate phantom detections, create temporal mismatches in tracked object positions, or cause the fusion algorithm to operate on incoherent scene data.

 Contact Us